galra/PiContFracs/readme.md

 where a,b are polynomials with integer coefficients.
 This is the RHS.
  On the LHS we have a function of some constant, either rational or ULCD.
-A ULCD function is of the type f(const) = (u/const + const/l + c)/d while a rational function is the ratio of to polynomials.
+A ULCD function is of the type f(const) = (u/const + const/l + c)/d while a rational function is the ratio of two polynomials.
  We seek for a match between some LHS function on a constant to a continued fraction.
 To do this, we enumerate over the coefficients of a,b and those of the rational func on the LHS/the ulcd parameters.
 They're all integers.